TikiTorch21/DS-problems/README.md

 Problems Math - Contains math problems.
+[Solutions not yet added]

 Problems Python - Contains Python problems and excercises.

 Problems Statistics - Contains statistics problems.
+[No problems yet]

 images/ - contains images that are useful for the problems